 Teach them how to stay active- People often wonder why people who are physically disabled that can work out don’t.
 A lot of people who are physically disabled don’t know how to work out so they may need guidance on what workouts to do.
 If you teach a person with a disability, different ways to stay active they are more likely to incorporate those things into their daily routines.
 It is just as important for a person with a physical disability to stay active so why are we not teaching them how to do it?

 Everything I know about fitness is things that I have either learned from professionals, my parents, read in books, or from a Youtube video.
 I really wish I could have taken something away from adaptive PE because it would have made my fitness journey so much easier but because the class I took was a joke I make the best of it.
-If you have any questions about how you can adapt adaptive PE please leave them in the comments below!
+If you have any questions about how to adapt PE for disabled students please leave them in the comments below!